Krazian/Krazian_2nd_project.github.io/README/README.md

 ##Forum Project
 ###**User Story**
 1. User should be able to perform basic CRUD (post new thread, read previous threads, and edit and delete his/her own thread)
+	* When creating a new thread, user can choose a profile name, submit, or delete
+	* When editing, user can submit or cancel
+	* When reading a thread, user can like or choose a profile name and leave a comment
 2. Posts should have a vote up/like functionality
+	* Users can only like a post once
 3. User can filter posts by number of likes or comments
 4. Include responsiveness across different platforms